 - (1) Periodic monitoring or testing.
 Spill prevention equipment must meet one of the following requirements: - (a) The equipment is double-walled and the integrity of both walls is monitored at least every thirty days, or prior to delivery of regulated substances if less frequent, as part of the walkthrough inspection in WAC 173-360A-0420(1)(a)(i)(E).
 If monitoring is discontinued, the equipment must be tightness tested in accordance with (b) of this subsection within thirty days; or - (b) The equipment is tightness tested at least every three years.
-The tightness test must be performed: - (i) By or under the direct supervision of a service provider certified in accordance with Part 9 of this chapter;224 and - (ii) Using a vacuum, pressure, or liquid test performed in accordance with manufacturer's instructions or a code of practice.
+The tightness test must be performed: - (i) By or under the direct supervision of a service provider certified in accordance with Part 9 of this chapter; and - (ii) Using a vacuum, pressure, or liquid test performed in accordance with manufacturer's instructions or a code of practice.
 The following code of practice may be used to meet this requirement: Petroleum Equipment Institute, Recommended Practice 1200, "Recommended Practices for the Testing and Verification of Spill, Overfill, Leak Detection and Secondary Containment Equipment at UST Facilities." - (2) Repairs.
 Spill prevention equipment that is not operating properly must be repaired in accordance with WAC 173-360A-0490 or replaced in accordance with WAC 173-360A-0300. - (3) Reporting.
 Tightness tests of spill prevention equipment must be reported to the department within thirty days using the applicable checklist provided by the department.
-The checklist must be completed by the service provider.225 - (4) Recordkeeping.
+The checklist must be completed by the service provider. - (4) Recordkeeping.

-223 Consistent with §280.35 of the federal rule, added operation and maintenance requirements for spill prevention equipment.
+&lt;sup>224 Consistent with §280.35 of the federal rule, added operation and maintenance requirements for spill prevention equipment.
 Except as otherwise noted, the requirements are the same as in the federal rule.

-224 Specified that tightness tests of spill prevention equipment must be performed by a certified service provider.
+&lt;sup>225 Specified that tightness tests of spill prevention equipment must be performed by a certified service provider.
 The federal rule does not specify who may perform the tests.

-225 Specified that tightness tests of spill prevention equipment must be reported.
+&lt;sup>226 Specified that tightness tests of spill prevention equipment must be reported.
 The federal rule does not require reporting.

 - (a) Records of periodic monitoring of spill prevention equipment must be maintained for at least three years.
-The records must demonstrate that the equipment is double-walled and the integrity of both walls is periodically monitored.226 - (b) Records of tightness tests of spill prevention equipment must be maintained for at least six years.
-227 - Compliance dates.
-The periodic monitoring or tightness testing of spill prevention equipment required under this section must begin by the following dates: - (a) For UST systems installed after October 1, 2018, upon installation; and - (b) For UST systems installed on or before October 1, 2018:228 - (i) If the UST facility has an even facility compliance tag identification number, by October 1, 2020; and - (ii) If the UST facility has an odd facility compliance tag identification number or does not have a facility compliance tag, by October 1, 2021.
+The records must demonstrate that the equipment is double-walled and the integrity of both walls is periodically monitored. - (b) Records of tightness tests of spill prevention equipment must be maintained for at least six years.
+228 - Compliance dates.
+The periodic monitoring or tightness testing of spill prevention equipment required under this section must begin by the following dates: - (a) For UST systems installed after [effective date of rule], upon installation; and - (b) For UST systems installed on or before [effective date of rule]: 229 - (i) By [two years after effective date of rule], if the identification number on the facility compliance tag for the UST facility where the system is located is an even number; and - (ii) By [three years after effective date of rule], if the identification number on the facility compliance tag for the UST facility where the system is located is an odd number or if the UST facility does not have a facility compliance tag.

-226 Specified that records of periodic monitoring of spill prevention equipment must be retained for three years (one inspection cycle).
+&lt;sup>227 Specified that records of periodic monitoring of spill prevention equipment must be retained for three years (one inspection cycle).
 The federal rule requires such records to be maintained for as long as the equipment is periodically monitored.

-227 Specified that records of tightness tests of spill prevention equipment must be retained for six years (two inspection cycles).
+&lt;sup>228 Specified that records of tightness tests of spill prevention equipment must be retained for six years (two inspection cycles).
 The federal rule requires such records to be maintained for three years.